aceeric/imgpull/README.md

 ## Quick Start - Library

 The project was designed for the code to be easily used as a library.
+The two primary abstractions are:

+1. `PullerOpts` - Configures how you'll interact with the upstream distribution server.
+2. `Puller` - Contains all the logic to actually pull the image.

 For example:

 ```
 package main